FishlandicFishy/lexicring/wiki/tvb_fictional_islands.md

 [^2800]

 Not much is known about the Kai Xin Islands, except that its timezone is two minutes earlier than UTC+0800.

+## 生育群島 (Sheng Yu Islands)
+[^2736]

+Not much is known about the Sheng Yu Islands, except that it has a high birth rate.

+## 聖氏群島 (Sheng Shi Islands)
+[^2745]

+Sheng Shi Island (聖氏群島) is a fictional island.

+The island is known for its high-quality wood used to create signs.
+All signs smaller than 100 square feet are free of charge.

+The island hosts an annual "Surname of the Year"; individuals with such surnames enjoy "luxurious treatment".
+Such treatment includes free purchases and wheelchair services for individuals aged 65 or above.

+The year 2026 was specifically designated as the "year of the Xiong" as three individuals surnamed Xiong each won a Nobel Prize, a Florence Nightingale Medal, and the champion award of an international racing competition respectively.

 ## 友木共島 (You Mu Gong Island)
 [^quizchl]